Divyanshu2109/ossec.github.io/README.md

 10. Check to see the test wbesite looks OK.
 11. Repeat steps 7-10 until you have it the way you want.
 12. Push your changes to your fork of ossec-docs.
-13. Create a pull request for your changes.
+13. Create a pull request for your changes improve.